flipt-io/flipt-client-sdks/flipt-client-react/README.md

 npm install @flipt-io/flipt-client-react
 ```

-> [!IMPORTANT]
-> The Flipt React SDK does not currently work with Next.js App Router because Next.js App Router does not support WASM dependencies.
-See [this issue](https://github.com/vercel/next.js/issues/55537) for more information.

 ## Usage

-There are two ways to use the Flipt React SDK.
+There are three ways to use the Flipt React SDK.

 1. Use the `useFliptBoolean` hook for boolean evaluation in a functional component that is wrapped in a `FliptProvider`.
 2. Use the `useFliptVariant` hook for variant evaluation in a functional component that is wrapped in a `FliptProvider`.
 3. Use the `useFliptSelector` hook for custom evaluation in a functional component that is wrapped in a `FliptProvider`.

+> [!TIP]
+> Looking for NextJS support?
+Check out our [NextJS examples](https://github.com/flipt-io/flipt/tree/main/examples/nextjs) in the main Flipt repo.

 ### FliptProvider